Craven Week: History

 the first Craven Week tournament on their own.

 The competition began with 15 teams in 1964, growing to 28 in 1987 and 32 in 2000.
 The format was changed in 2001, and now allows for just 20 teams.
 Each of South Africa's fourteen provincial unions field at least one team, with some unions sending two squads (one from their urban base and another representing "country districts"), plus representation from Namibia and Zimbabwe in most years.

 Each year since 1974 a South African schools team has been selected, and the competition has been open to players of all races since 1980 when Craven himself requested that it be done.
 The competition has since become a hunting ground for talent scouts trying to find the best new players for their provinces and many young upcoming stars see the tournament as an opportunity to further their careers.
 The format has been replicated at other age and skill levels, including a U18 Academy Week for provincial B sides, the Grant Khomo Week for U16 teams, and Iqhawe Week for U15 sides which places special emphasis on players from underprivileged or underserved areas.

 Results

+By Year

 Despite there being no official final for the Craven Week tournaments, there is a main match every year that features the two best teams at the tournament.
 The results of these main matches since 1971 are: